chamilo/chash/README.md

 The Chamilo Shell (or "Chash") is a command-line PHP tool meant to speed up the management of (multiple) Chamilo portals under Linux.

-To get the most out of Chash, you should add a link to it from your /usr/local/bin directory.
-You can do this getting inside the directory where you put chash.php and doing:
+To get the most out of Chash, you should move the chash.phar file to your /usr/local/bin directory.
+You can do this getting inside the directory where you put chash.phar and doing:

+  chmod +x chash.phar
-  ln -s chash.phar /usr/local/bin/chash
+  mv chash.phar /usr/local/bin/chash

 Then you can launch chash by moving into any Chamilo installation directory and typing